 Site notices have been placed adjacent to the sites.
-The occupiers of adjacent premises were notified and 52 letters of objection have been received on 121375.
+The occupiers of adjacent premises were notified (1277 letters 121375 and 632 letters 121447) and 57 letters of objection have been received on 121375 and 15 letters of support.

 A further 10 day notification of neighbours (121375) took place when it emerged that some of the tables within the Sunlight, Daylight and Overshadowing Chapter within the Environmental Statement were incorrectly formatted.
 9 more objections have been received some of which re-iterate previous comments (all 9 letters came from people who had already objected in response to the original notification) This did not present any additional analysis of the impacts compared with the initial Report, which formed the basis of the previous notification), but merely corrected some numerical errors in some of the tables.
 It did not affect the analysis or conclusions.